-- 6. To automatically install all packages recommended by updated packages, activate Include Recommended Packages. - 7.
-To disable the use of delta RPMs (for performance reasons), deactivate Use Delta RPMs. - 8.
-To filter the patches by category (such as security or recommended), activate Filter by Category and add the appropriate patch categories from the list.
+- 4. To automatically accept any license agreements, activate Agree with Licenses. - 5.
+To automatically install all packages recommended by updated packages, activate Include Recommended Packages. - 6.
+To disable the use of delta RPMs (for performance reasons), un-check Use Delta RPMs. - 7.
+To filter the patches by category (such as security or recommended), check Filter by Category and add the appropriate patch categories from the list.
 Only patches of the selected categories will be installed.
-Others will be skipped. - 9.
-Confirm your configuration with OK.
+It is a good practice to enable only automatic Security updates, and to manually review all others.
+Patching is usually reliable, but you may wish to test non-security patches, and roll them back if you encounter any problems. - Packagemanager and YaST supply patches for package management and YaST features and modules. - Security patches provide crucial updates and bugfixes. - Recommended patches are optional bugfixes and enhancements. - Optional are new packages. - Other is equivalent to miscellaneous. - Document is unused. - 8.
+Confirm your configuration by clicking OK.